The Bridge to Total Freedom

-The Bridge to Total Freedom, also known as the Classification, Gradation and Awareness Chart, is Scientology's primary action plan and road map to guide a person through the sequential steps to attain Scientology's concept of spiritual freedom.
+The Bridge to Total Freedom, also known as the bridge, is Scientology's primary action plan and road map to guide a person through the sequential steps to attain Scientology's concept of spiritual freedom.
+The chart which displays the bridge is called the Classification, Gradation and Awareness Chart.
 Displayed in every Scientology organization as an enormous poster using red ink, the comprehensive chart contains almost every service available within Scientology.
-Each step on the Bridge has a monetary cost.
+Each step on the bridge has a price associated with it, and each level is a prerequisite for the next level above it.

 History

 In 1950, L. Ron Hubbard wrote Dianetics: The Modern Science of Mental Health.
 In it, he used the analogy of bridge engineering: "We are here at a bridge between one state of Man and a next.
 We are above the chasm which divides a lower from a higher plateau and this chasm marks an artificial evolutionary step in the progress of Man. [...]
 In this handbook we have the basic axioms and a therapy which works.
 For God's sake, get busy and build a better bridge!"